janok15/KBPaint/README.md

 # KBPaint
-This was my student project for DAT113 Software Development I.
+This was my student project for DAT113 Software Development 1.

 One of the available tasks was to make a paint program in Java.
 I made a replica of the original MacPaint, with a few added extras.